 Board of Trustees

-The Library’s Board of Trustees regularly meets from 5:00 pm to 7:00 pm in the Conference Room of the Main Library, at 129 Main Street in Tazewell, on the third Thursday of the Months of: January, March, May, July, September, and November.
+The Library’s Board of Trustees regularly meets from 3:30 pm to 5:30 pm on the third Thursday of the Months.
+The meeting is rotated between the three libraries.
+The next board meeting is here.
 Changes to this schedule will be announced on the Library’s website.
 Members of the public are welcome to attend.

 Guidelines for Public Participation at Board Meetings

 The Board of Trustees of Tazewell County Public Library permits citizen participation concerning library service and provides an opportunity for such involvement during regular meetings of the Board under the following procedures.

 - Citizens may request to address the Board at the appropriate time allowed on the agenda for public comment.
 Requests must be in writing and must be received by the library director at least ten (10) days prior to the meeting date.
 Speakers will be notified of their time on the agenda.

 - Following all scheduled speakers, any citizen who is present may request five (5) minutes of speaking time during Public Comment period.

 - Comment must be on legitimate matters of library business.